Lesbian: Early 1900s

-From the 1890s to the 1930s, American heiress Natalie Clifford Barney held a weekly salon in Paris to which major artistic celebrities were invited and where lesbian topics were the focus.
+From the 1890s to the 1930s, American heiress Natalie Clifford Barney held a weekly salon of artistic celebrities in Paris, where lesbian topics were the focus.
 Combining Greek influences with contemporary French eroticism, she attempted to create an updated and idealized version of Lesbos in her salon.
-Her contemporaries included artist Romaine Brooks, who painted others in her circle; writers Colette, Djuna Barnes, social host Gertrude Stein, and novelist Radclyffe Hall.
+Salon attendees included prominent lesbian artists such as novelist Radclyffe Hall, artist Romaine Brooks; writer Colette, writer Djuna Barnes, and social host Gertrude Stein.